iterate-ch/docs/mountainduck/faq.md

 #### Disk space

 Mountain Duck uses disk space for every cached file.
 A [cache limitation feature](preferences.md#cache-limitations) is available for Mountain Duck version 4.12 and later.

+#### Temporary files lifecycle

+#### How does *Enable Buffer* affect disk space usage?

+#### Disk usage in *Online* mode

+Using the *Online*, metadata and temporary copies of files you work with will be stored within the _temp_ folder.
+Depending on the connection profile in use, the cached data will be removed from the temp cache once you disconnect the bookmark.

+### Run as a Windows Service

+It is not possible to run Mountain Duck as a Service as it needs an interactive user session to mount drives.
+As the mounts are also limited to the user session there isn't any way to mount a drive once and share it with all other users.

 ### Web URL